5 Biggest Sales Mistakes by B2B SaaS Startups: How to Avoid And Scale?

 We have heard people talking about how marketing can sell just about anything.
 They often think that all you have to do is to conceal “The Bad and The Ugly” and just go about exaggerating “The Good”.

-While I won’t deny that in this age of social media, you can glorify certain things and such tactics are actually working in the favour of some brands, however, it doesn’t mean that it might necessarily work out for you.
+While I won’t deny that in this age of social media, you can glorify certain things and such tactics are actually working in the favor of some brands, however, it doesn’t mean that it might necessarily work out for you.

 Marketing won’t serve the purpose unless your product is serving the customer’s purpose.